tristanls/anodejs/README.md

 A quick note about `CoffeeScript`...
 Because of how `anode` actors are implemented, the code relies heavily on the `this` keyword.
 There is nothing preventing you from writing anode actors in `JavaScript`, however, the `CoffeeScript` syntax just happens to perfectly fit what each actor behavior is trying to express, so I highly recommend taking look at `anode` through the `CoffeeScript` lens.

+### http webserver

-Taking a pointer from Node.js, here is an example webserver in anode included in `examples/helloworld.example.coffee`
+Taking a pointer from Node.js, here is an example webserver in `anode` included in `examples/helloworld.example.coffee`

 ```coffeescript
 anode = require 'anode'